virresh/matvt/README.md

 # Credits
 Thanks to EVA Facial Mouse for open sourcing their code.
 I've taken lots of ideas from their codebase.
 You can check them out at https://github.com/cmauri/eva_facial_mouse
-Thanks to @sweenwolf for making this app work on remotes with less buttons, and for the app icons and fully transparent cursor images
+Thanks to [@sweenwolf](https://github.com/sweenwolf) for making this app work on remotes with less buttons, and for the app icons, fully transparent cursor images, boss key autodetect and autoscroll on borders!
 Thanks to TechDoctorUK for making a demo video
 Thanks to @hotcereal_twitter for providing more cursor images.
 [Link](https://gitter.im/virresh/community?at=6102e7b0d8381a2a839bbcfd).